Studio-Projektowe/Face-recognition-with-occlusion/infrastructure/README.md

-# How to modify environment?
+# How to modify the environment?

 ## Initialize Terraform